TeamPMG/PredictBitcoinPrice/README.md

 # PredictBitcoinPrice
-This project tries to predict the price of Bitcoin.
+This project tries to predict the price of Bitcoin by using DeepLearning.